wp-plugins/flyzoo/readme.txt

 5. Chat colors and features are customizable

 == Frequently Asked Questions ==

+= Can I test the chat on my localhost =

+Sure!
+You still need to join using a real address, but you'll be able to test the chat on your localhost.

 = How do I go online and chat with my visitors? =